mattihirvonen/MQTT/pahoPython/README.txt

 is paho-mqtt library, which have to install!

 MQTT message broker can be linux docker (several docker instances are available).
-Message broker is alaso available as windows or linux native application (even in Raspberry Pi version).
+Message broker is also available as windows or linux native application (even in Raspberry Pi version).
+Most common message brokers are "mosquitto" and "RabbitMQ".

 Install PIP(3)
 - sudo apt install python-pip